twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * 7.0 (2013-04-25) - The program will create subsetted versions when saving, testing, exporting or installing fonts.
 * 12.0.0.2543 (2019-07-10) - The program will add watermarks when generating fonts.

-Under the Help menu is an item labeled **Register** when this executed a screen will pop up giving the registration code.
+Under the Help menu is an item labeled **Register**.
+When executed, a screen will pop up giving the registration code.

 ## Windows version compatibility
 * Windows Vista and later – 12.0.0.2543